microsoft/SEAL/README.md

 #### Native library

 SEAL for .Net requires a native library that is invoked by the managed .Net library.
-Build the SEALdll project (net/dll/SEALdll.vcxproj) from SEAL.sln.
-Building SEALdll results in the dynamic library SEALdll.dll being created in lib/x64/$(Configuration).
+Build the SEALdll project (dotnet/native/SEALNetNative.vcxproj) from SEAL.sln.
+Building SEALNetNative results in the dynamic library SEALNetNative.dll being created in dotnet/lib/x64/$(Configuration).
 This library is meant to be used only by the .Net library, not by end users.
 The library needs to be present in the same directory as your executable when developing a .Net application.

 #### .Net library

-Build the SEALNet project (net/net/SEALNet.csproj) from SEAL.sln.
-Building SEALNet results in the assembly SEALNet.dll being created in net/net/bin/$(Configuration)/netstandard2.0.
+Build the SEALNet project (dotnet/src/SEALNet.csproj) from SEAL.sln.
+Building SEALNet results in the assembly SEALNet.dll being created in dotnet/src/bin/$(Configuration)/netstandard2.0.
 This is the assembly you can reference in your application.

 #### .Net Examples

-Build the SEALNetExamples project (net/examples/SEALNetExamples.csproj) from SEAL.sln.
+Build the SEALNetExamples project (dotnet/examples/SEALNetExamples.csproj) from SEAL.sln.
-This results in the assembly SEALNetExamples.dll being created in net/examples/bin/$(Configuration)/netcoreapp2.1.
-The project takes care of copying the native SEALdll library to the output directory.
+This results in the assembly SEALNetExamples.dll being created in dotnet/examples/bin/$(Configuration)/netcoreapp2.1.
+The project takes care of copying the native SEALNetNative library to the output directory.

 #### .Net unit tests

-Build the SEALNet Test project (net/tests/SEALNetTest.csproj) from SEAL.sln.
-This results in the SEALNetTest.dll assembly being created in net/tests/bin/$(Configuration)/netcoreapp2.1.
+Build the SEALNet Test project (dotnet/tests/SEALNetTest.csproj) from SEAL.sln.
+This results in the SEALNetTest.dll assembly being created in dotnet/tests/bin/$(Configuration)/netcoreapp2.1.
-The project takes care of copying the native SEALdll library to the output directory.
+The project takes care of copying the native SEALNetNative library to the output directory.

 ### Using SEAL for .Net in your own application

 To use SEAL for .Net in your own application you need to:
 1. Add a reference in your project to SEALNet.dll
-2. Ensure SEALdll.dll is available for your application when run.
-The easiest way to ensure this is to copy SEALdll.dll to the same directory where your application's executable is located.
+2. Ensure SEALNetNative.dll is available for your application when run.
+The easiest way to ensure this is to copy SEALNetNative.dll to the same directory where your application's executable is located.

 ## Linux and OS X